cyrilletuzi/angular-async-local-storage/README.md

 - You *DO* need to subscribe, even if you don't have something specific to do after writing in local storage (because it's how RxJS Observables work).

-- You do *NOT* need to unsubscribe : the observable autocompletes (like in the `HttpClient` service).
+- You do *NOT* need to unsubscribe: the observable autocompletes (like in the `HttpClient` service).

-- When reading data, you'll only get one value : the observable is here for asynchronicity but is not meant to emit again when the stored data will changed.
-And it's normal : if app data change, it's the role of your app to keep track of it, not of this lib.
+- When reading data, you'll only get one value: the observable is here for asynchronicity but is not meant to emit again when the stored data is changed.
+And it's normal: if app data change, it's the role of your app to keep track of it, not of this lib.
 See [#16](https://github.com/cyrilletuzi/angular-async-local-storage/issues/16) for more context and [#4](https://github.com/cyrilletuzi/angular-async-local-storage/issues/4) for an example.